18 to 21: Raising the Tobacco Sales Age

-A National Academy of Medicine report found that among 15-17-year-olds, there was an approximate 25% decrease in the initiation of tobacco use with an increase in the tobacco sales age to 21 years.
-That is what the aim of this law is – to decrease use among those who should not be using nicotine, to begin with.
+The aim of this law is to decrease use among those who should not be using nicotine, to begin with.
+A National Academy of Medicine report found that among 15 to 17-year-olds, there was an approximate 25% decrease in the initiation of tobacco use with an increase in the tobacco sales age to 21 years.

 E-cigarette use among both youth and young adults has increased considerably in recent years.
 About one-quarter of U.S. youth and young adults have ever tried e-cigarettes.

 The brain is the last organ in the human body to develop fully.
 Brain development continues until the early to mid-20s.
 Nicotine exposure during periods of significant brain development, such as adolescence, can disrupt the growth of brain circuits that control attention, learning, and susceptibility to addiction.

 While it is true, that researchers are still trying to learn more about how e-cigarettes affect health there is sufficient evidence to justify efforts to prevent e-cigarette use by youth and young adults.

 The U.S. Surgeon General referred to the use of vaping devices by youth as an epidemic.
 The Centers for Disease Control and Prevention has issued multiple statements regarding electronic cigarettes.
 These include explosions and possible negative health effects such as seizures and respiratory disease.

 We know that most (almost 95%) of cigarette smokers had their first cigarette by the time they were 18 years old.

 It’s true that kids still listen.
 To learn more about talking to your kids about electronic cigarettes, click here.